-Note that if you are working and you lose your job, you may collect unemployment benefits (assuming you otherwise qualify for them) even though you are also collecting your Social Security retirement benefits.
+Note that if you're working and you lose your job, you may collect unemployment benefits (assuming you otherwise qualify for them) even though you are also collecting your Social Security retirement benefits.

-If you are already receiving your retirement benefits, a special higher earnings limit applies in the 12 months before you turn your full retirement age (66 for folks retiring today).
-If you will reach full retirement age in 2013, you may earn up to $3,340 per month without losing any of your benefits.
-And for every $3 you earn over that amount in any month, you will lose $1 in Social Security benefits.
+If you are already receiving your retirement benefits, a special higher earnings limit applies in the calendar year you turn your full retirement age (67 for folks born in 1960 or later).
+If you will reach full retirement age in 2023, you can earn up to $4,710 per month without losing any of your benefits, up until the month you turn 67.
+But for every $3 you earn over that amount in any month, you will lose $1 in Social Security benefits.
 Beginning in the month you reach full retirement age, you become eligible to earn any amount without penalty.

-The Social Security Administration bases its benefit calculations on earnings reported on W-2 forms and on self-employment tax payments.
+The SSA bases its retirement benefit calculations on earnings reported on W-2 forms and on self-employment tax payments.
 Most individuals are not required to send in an estimate of earnings.

-However, the Social Security Administration does request earnings estimates from some recipients: those with substantial self-employment income or those whose reported earnings have varied widely from month to month, including people who work on commission.
-Toward the end of each year, Social Security sends those people a form asking for an earnings estimate for the following year.
+But Social Security does request earnings estimates from some recipients: those with substantial self-employment income or those whose reported earnings have varied widely from month to month, including people who work on commission.
+Toward the end of each year, Social Security sends these people a form asking for an earnings estimate for the following year.
 The agency uses the information to calculate benefits for the first months of the following year.
-It will then adjust the amounts, if necessary, after it receives actual W-2 or self-employment tax information in the current year.
+The SSA will then adjust the amounts, if necessary, after it receives actual W-2 or self-employment tax information in the current year.

-Once a beneficiary reaches full retirement age, his or her income will no longer be checked.
+Once retirees reach full retirement age, Social Security will no longer check their income.
 Because there is no Social Security limit on how much a person can earn after reaching full retirement age, there is nothing to report.